sm78655/Frontend-Essential/README.md

 Sustainable Food Delivery Webshop

-Project Description
+Project Description:
 This project is a frontend-only website developed for the Frontend Essentials course.
 The website represents a sustainable food delivery service that connects customers with local farms in Norway.
 The goal of the project is to demonstrate frontend web development skills, accessibility awareness, API integration, and the use of an AI-powered chatbot.

 The project does not include any backend or database functionality and runs entirely in the browser.

-Technologies Used
+Technologies Used:

 HTML5

 CSS3

-JavaScript (ES6+)
+JavaScript

 OpenAI API (AI chatbot)

 Map API (partner farm locations)

-Git and GitHub
+GitHub

 Visual Studio Code